Sciatica Doctors

 Board Certified Doctors

-Many people can clear up their pain with at-home care, which includes hot/cold packs, over-the-counter anti-inflammatory medication, and safe stretches.
+Many people can clear up their pain with at-home care, which includes hot or cold packs, over-the-counter anti-inflammatory medication, and safe stretches.
 Anyone who cannot see improvements after trying home remedies may need to see a doctor to manage or alleviate their pain.

-There are several types of sciatica pain doctors who can treat sciatica, each with their own specific expertise:
+There are several types of sciatica pain doctors who can treat sciatica, each with their own specific expertise, such as:

-Pressure or damage to the nerve can occur for a variety of reasons.
-Sciatica can include:
+What is the main cause of sciatica?
+The truth is that pressure or damage to the sciatic nerve in the neck can occur for a variety of reasons.

-- Lumbar Herniated Disc: A bulging or herniated disk that is pressing on the nerve.
+• Lumbar Herniated Disc: A bulging or herniated disk that is pressing on the nerve can be damaging.
 Discs are the cushions between the vertebrates that make up the spinal column.
 Disc bulging occurs when the disc extends outside its common space.
-A disc herniation is when the 'inner jelly-like substance' pushes out of the disc because of tears or defects in the outer cartilage layer.
+A disc herniation is when the inner jelly-like substance pushes out of the disc because of tears or defects in the outer cartilage layer.

-- Cauda Equina Syndrome: This is a rare but serious condition that occurs when the bundle of nerves at the end of the spinal cord, known as the cauda equina, is compressed.
+• Cauda Equina Syndrome: Cauda equina syndrome is a rare but serious condition that occurs when the bundle of nerves at the end of the spinal cord, known as the cauda equina, is compressed.
 This syndrome is a serious condition that requires immediate medical attention, as it leads to a loss of control of the bowels and bladder.

-- Sometimes, no specific cause can be found.
+• Sometimes, no specific cause for sciatica can be found.

 Risk Factors for Sciatica